dwyl/learn-heroku/SSL-certificate-step-by-step-setup-instructions.md

 ```
 sudo cat /etc/letsencrypt/live/healthlocker.uk/fullchain.pem | pbcopy
 ```
-> Note: `sudo` is required because the `certbot` runs as admin for explanation of the `pbcopy` see: http://superuser.com/questions/113529/how-can-i-load-a-files-contents-into-the-clipboard
+> Note: `sudo` is required because the `certbot` runs as admin <br />
+for explanation of the `pbcopy` command see: <br /> http://superuser.com/questions/113529/how-can-i-load-a-files-contents-into-the-clipboard

 #### Step 7.4: _Paste_ the _Pulbic_ Certificate